 Q. What brought you to Orlando, and how long have you lived here?

 A. My parental units brought here from West Memphis, AR in 1981 at the age of 5 when my dad was offered a position in a CPA Firm Downtown.
 Outside of a few years in Tallahassee (FSU) and Jacksonville (UNF) I’ve lived in the greater Orlando area for about 37 years.

 Q. What led you to a mission of “health” in your life.
 Tell us a little about your health journey.

 Over the course of a few years into college I gained 100 pounds.
 I had it on me for about 20 years and I was aware and ashamed of it every one of those days.
-And i woke up every morning with the intention to get it off.
+And I woke up every morning with the intention to get it off.
 I was a professional hider.
-Everything from the color of my close to the angle of my pictures was intended to mask me.
+Everything from the color of my clothes to the angle of my pictures was intended to mask me.

 What’s crazy is that I’ve always had this desire to help people.
 I’ve wanted to be of influence for the sake of good in people’s lives.
 The problem was I didn’t have a vehicle to help.
 I didn’t have a story where I had gone through hardship and gotten to the other side.
 I was always in the middle of it.

 And so I was often caught in between the angst of knowing I’m supposed to say something and supposed to be helping people, and not knowing how to do that.

 When my friend Joanna reached out to me to tell me about the program she was coaching, I was working out five days a week for an hour-and-a-half a day and I could like press 500 pounds but I sort of looked like a roly-poly.
 I was really tired.
 Emotionally and physically and at the end of my rope.